Are You Overpaying?

 Common car insurance questions

-Car insurance is not legally required in NZ, but it is strongly recommended.
+Car insurance is not legally required, but it is strongly recommended.
 ACC covers personal injuries, not damage to vehicles or anyone else's property.
 Without a policy, every driver is personally liable for damage they cause.
-If your car is stolen or written off, there is no government scheme to help replace it.
+Whether you are in Auckland, Wellington, or Christchurch, if your car is stolen or written off, there is no government scheme to help replace it.

 What is the difference between agreed value and market value?